-- The hero of Iris Zero lives in a world, where most of the children is born with Magical Eyes and was once thought to have the power to tell what other people's powers are.
+- The hero of Iris Zero lives in a world where most of the children are born with Magical Eyes and was once thought to have the power to tell what other people's powers are.
 He's really just incredibly clever.

 - Labra is a Jewelpet who can't cast magic in Jewelpet Twinkle, resulting in resident douche Nicola accusing her of not being one at all.
 But then, Akari accepts her as a partner and Labra, in her happiness, reveals magic-amplifying abilities which no other Jewelpet has.

 - In My Hero Academia, protagonist Izuku Midoriya starts out this way, being one of the minority to reach his teenage years without developing any sort of Quirk.
 Despite this weakness, he winds up impressing All Might, the world's greatest hero, when he tries to save his classmate from a criminal.
 All Might chooses to start training Midoriya to be his successor, and eventually grants Midoriya his own Quirk, "One For All", turning him into an Empowered Badass Normal.
 Turns out All Might used to be one too until his predecessor gave him "One For All".

 - normalman is Exactly What It Says on the Tin.